adampawelczyk/ctf-writeups/thm/evil-gpt-v2/README.md

 ## Final Thoughts

-Evil-GPT v2 shows how easily a seemingly "safe" AI chatbot can be tricked into revealing sensitive information.
+Evil-GPT v2 illustrates how even AI chatbots designed to be secure can be manipulated into revealing sensitive information.
 While there's no direct shell access this time, the underlying issue is the same: over-reliance on AI to enforce security boundaries can create unexpected vulnerabilities.

 **Note**: The flag is redacted in accordance with TryHackMe's write-up policy.